Pediatric brain tumors

 The purpose of this Pediatric MATCH screening and multi-sub-study phase II trial studies how well treatment that is directed by genetic testing works in pediatric patients with solid tumors, non-Hodgkin lymphomas, or histiocytic disorders that have progressed following at least one line of standard systemic therapy and/or for which no standard treatment exists that has been shown to prolong survival.
 Genetic tests look at the unique genetic material (genes) of patients' tumor cells.
 Patients with genetic changes or abnormalities (mutations) may benefit more from treatment which targets their tumor's particular genetic mutation, and may help doctors plan better treatment for ...

-• Wild-Type Reovirus in Combination With Sargramostim in Treating Younger Patients With High-Grade Relapsed or Refractory Brain Tumors No Locations
+• Wild-Type Reovirus In Combination With Sargramostim In Treating Younger Patients With High-Grade Relapsed Or Refractory Brain Tumors Rochester, MN

 This phase I trial studies the side effects and the best dose of wild-type reovirus (viral therapy) when given with sargramostim in treating younger patients with high grade brain tumors that have come back or that have not responded to standard therapy.
 A virus, called wild-type reovirus, which has been changed in a certain way, may be able to kill tumor cells without damaging normal cells.
 Sargramostim may increase the production of blood cells and may promote the tumor cell killing effects of wild-type reovirus.
 Giving wild-type reovirus together with sargramostim may kill more tumor cells.